d3fc/d3fc/packages/d3fc-webgl/README.md

 <a name="webglUniform" href="#webglUniform">#</a> fc.**webglUniform**()

-Used to create a uniform value that is provided to every vertex.
+Used to create a single value that is provided to every vertex.

 <a name="webglUniform_location" href="#webglUniform_location">#</a> *webglUniform*.**location**(*index*)

 If *index* is specified, sets the location property and returns this uniform builder.
 If *index* is not specified, returns the current location.

 The location property is used to specify the index location of the uniform being modified.
 The appropriate value can be found using [`WebGLRenderingContext.getUniformLocation()`](https://developer.mozilla.org/en-US/docs/Web/API/WebGLRenderingContext/getUniformLocation).
+This is normally specified on your behalf by [bufferBuilder](#buffer-builder).

 <a name="webglUniform_data" href="#webglUniform_data">#</a> *webglUniform*.**data**(*data*)